 Roasting cashews in the oven is my preferred method.
 Roasting in the oven allows the cashews to more evenly cook and is helpful if you need to roast larger amounts.

 Step 1: Preheat oven to 350-degrees F and line a baking sheet with parchment paper.
-Evenly spread cashew out on prepared baking sheet.
+Evenly spread cashews out on prepared baking sheet.

 Step 2: Bake for 10-12 minutes, stirring every 3-4 minutes.
 They are done when lightly browned and you can smell their nutty aroma.